masato1122/Examples_QE/examples/band_structure/README.md

 $ bands.x < bands.in | tee bands.out
 ```

-Plot the calculated band structure:
+Plot the band structure calculated (``Si.band.gnu``) with python scripts, Excel, or any other methods:

 ```
 $ plotband.x < plotband.in